 Note that the PixeLINK API is part of our Software Development Kit (SDK) and is sold separately.
-You will need to purchase the SDK to develop software with the API and to receive advanced support.
+You will need to purchase the SDK to develop software with the API.

 Regardless of the software method used, the feature definitions are common and have similar properties.